daniel-sh-au/004_school-district-analysis/README.md

     | ![Score_by_Gender_Old](https://github.com/daniel-sh-au/UofT_DataBC_Module04_school-district-analysis/blob/main/Resources/results_score_by_gender_old.PNG) | ![Score_by_Gender_New](https://github.com/daniel-sh-au/UofT_DataBC_Module04_school-district-analysis/blob/main/Resources/results_score_by_gender_new.PNG)

 ## Summary
-The removal of the ninth grader scores in Thomas High School (THS) had some minor impacts on the dataset.
+The replacement of the ninth grader scores in Thomas High School (THS) had some minor impacts on the dataset.
 These changes can be summarized below:
 * **District Summary**
   * Average Math Score decreased by 0.06%
   * Average Reading Score decreased by 0.02%